Lip balm is not created equally. For just a little bit more money, you can buy lip balm without palm oil.

 Shop at local stores and natural food stores.

-Your Target, Walmart and Walgreens are less likely to carry palm oil free products.
+Stores such as Target, Walmart, Walgreens, CVS, etc. are less likely to carry palm oil free products.

 Check out your Whole Foods, Natural Grocer, Sprouts, etc. for varieties of small batches.
 You may find them on Etsy and craft bazaars as well.